falconry/falcon/docs/api/routing.rst

 Suffixed Responders
 -------------------

 While Falcon encourages the REST architectural style, it is flexible enough to accomodate other architectures.
-Consider the task of building an API for a calculator which can both add add subtract two numbers.
-You could implement the following:
+Consider the task of building an API for a calculator which can both add and subtract two numbers.
+You could implement the
+following:

 .. code:: python

-    class Add(object):
+    class Add():
         def on_get(self, req, resp):
             resp.body = str(int(req.get_param('x')) + int(req.get_param('y')))
             resp.status = falcon.HTTP_200